andrewcparnell/Bchron/cran-comments.md

 ## Test environments
-* local OS X install, R 4.5.0
+* local OS X install, R 4.5.2
-* GitHub Actions
+* rhub::rhub_check()
-* win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs on any of the above
+There were no NOTES, ERRORs or WARNINGs on any local install

-On win-builder I got a NOTE about some possibly mis-spelled words which aren't mis-spelled.

-Following the advice in an email from CRAN moderators I have:
-- Reduced the size of the title down to <65 characters
-- Removed the line breaks in the Description
-- Added single quotes and brackets around packages names and functions in the description
-- Added \value fields to the functions missing them in the Rd files.
-- Change dontrun to donttest in the examples
-- Removed all print/cat commands from functions (except for those which are summary/print functions)
-- Stopped one of my functions from writing a file to the working directory, instead writing it to tempdir()

-Since implementing these changes I have re-checked the package locally, using Github Actions, and using win-builder with no errors or warnings.

 Many thanks for your continuing important work with R,